Projects & Grants

 Project IdSGS04/PdF/2020-2021

 Main solverMgr.
-Lukáš Slovák
+Lukáš Slovák, Ph.D.

 Period1/2020 - 12/2021